| # | Model | Capacity | WiFi | Dual Zone | Rating | |

 Cons

-- No built-in WiFi (need the Pro version)
+- No built-in WiFi (need Pro version)

 - Larger footprint than 5 qt models